jjw24/DevOpsTooling/AMIFinder/README.md

 **Result:**
 ![image](https://user-images.githubusercontent.com/26427004/62990855-d46d1f00-be90-11e9-9064-73c3c3321997.png)

-To dismiss/hide the launcher window, press keyboard ESC key(it will continue to pull the list in the background.
+To dismiss/hide the launcher window, press keyboard ESC key (it will continue to pull the list in the background.
 To bring the window back to foreground, press the hotkey ALT + Space again).

 Good-to-knows:
 ==============
-- The PS that the plugin runs are located at: src/Wox/Plugins/Wox.Plugin.AMIFinder/Commands
+- The PS that the plugin runs are located at: src/Plugins/Wox.Plugin.AMIFinder/Commands

 - Due to importing module AWSPowerShell, it takes a around 5 seconds to retrieve the list of AMIs.
 Will look into improving this in the future.